lcx366/GGTOOLS/README.md

 ## How to Install

-GGTOOLS can usually be installed with `pip install ggtools`.
+GGTOOLS can be installed with the following two steps

+1. `conda install cartopy`
+2. `pip install ggtools`

 ## How to use